Opinion | Do Republican moderates even know what they want?

 How can they do that?
 By pledging to vote as a bloc — with Democrats — to give an infrastructure bill 60 votes and overcome their own party’s filibuster.

 That’s the only thing they have to offer.
-The onus is on them to convince Biden and Democrats that if the right deal can be worked out, all of them, without exception, will defy Minority Leader Mitch McConnell and vote with Democrats on an infrastructure bill — even knowing Biden will get most of the credit for the results of the bill and for being bipartisan too.
+The onus is on them to convince Biden and Democrats that if the right deal can be worked out, all of them, without exception, will defy Senate Minority Leader Mitch McConnell (R-Ky.) and vote with Democrats on an infrastructure bill — even knowing Biden will get most of the credit for the results of the bill and for being bipartisan, too.

 Forgive me for being skeptical.

-Since all 10 of them voting for any bill that would help a Democratic president is so unlikely, and since Democrats have reconciliation as the trump card they can use if they have to, the Republicans are in a position of extreme weakness.
+Since all 10 of them voting for any bill that would help a Democratic president is so unlikely, and since Democrats have reconciliation as the trump card they can use if they have to, the Republicans are in an extremely weak position.
 That means that when it comes time to negotiate the details, they have to meet the Democrats not just halfway, but more than halfway.
 Maybe two-thirds of the way, or even five-sixths of the way (which would seem appropriate if they’re going to be 10 votes out of 60).

 That’s the reality of negotiating from a position of weakness: You’re just not going to get everything you want.
 If you want to get anything at all, you’re going to have to give up a lot.